India - S-400

 The Ministry of External Affairs was resolute but restrained in its response.
 “India and the US have a comprehensive global strategic partnership.
 India has a special and privileged strategic partnership with Russia,” said MEA spokesperson Anurag Srivastava when asked about the proposed S-400 purchase.
 “India has always pursued an independent foreign policy.
 This also applies to our defence acquisitions and supplies which are guided by our national security interests.
 We have not made any waiver determinations with respect to Indian transactions with Russia,” he had added.

 Turkey fell foul of the CAATSA stipulation of a ‘significant transaction’ impacting US security interests.
 The US noted that the induction of the S-400 will ‘endanger the security of US military technology and personnel” by gathering technical data on the ‘capabilities of F35s’ and passing it on to Moscow.
 India's acquisition of the S-400 will surely complicate or possibly even scuttle the possibility of India acquiring further advanced defense technologies from the US.

-Russia started the delivery of S400 air defence system to India in mid-NOvembe 2021, ahead of President Vladimir Putin's visit to New Delhi.
+Russia started the delivery of S400 air defence system to India in mid-November 2021, ahead of President Vladimir Putin's visit to New Delhi.
 "Russia has started supplying S-400 air defence system to India, the first division will be delivered by the end of 2021," said Federal Service for Military-Technical Cooperation (FSMTC) Director Dmitry Shugaev.
-Putin was going to visit the country for the annual India-Russia summit on December 6.
-The one-day visit will see number of pacts being signed, especially between navies of the two countries.
+Putin visited the country for the annual India-Russia summit on December 6.
+The one-day visit saw number of pacts being signed, especially between navies of the two countries.